 Conditions: If a Respondent's Proposal is not selected, the Letter of Credit shall be returned to the Respondent.
-If a Respondent's Proposal is selected, the Letter of Credit will only be returned upon the Respondent's successful completion of Closing as determined by the District through the terms of the disposition agreement.
+If a Respondent's Proposal is selected, the Letter of Credit will only be returned upon the Respondent's successful completion of Closing as defined in the "Affordable Housing" sub-section of the "Common Elements & Requirements" section and as determined by the District through the terms of the disposition agreement.